TakeJoshyy/Murphmon/readme.md

 # Banned items:

-Any non-consumable held items except any item (whether held or used) to provide a reduction of wild spawns occurring or running away from wild encounters may be used i.e. smoke ball, black flute, etc. Reviving items.
+Any non-consumable held items except items for repeling or escaping wild encounters.
+Reviving items.
 X Items are not allowed on the Elite 4 or Champion.

 **NOTE:** You may not use status healing flutes except the poke flute for waking Snorlax and scouting wild Pokemon.